Talking about money

 Conversations with children should always be age appropriate and they don’t need to be structured as a conversation.
 You could incorporate it into a game!
 Here are some ideas for talking about money with kids:

-- Playing banks – Make a game of saving and play banks.
+- Playing banks: Make a game of saving and play banks.
 Encourage your child to save money they get at birthdays and Christmas.
-Make a savings jar and help them to understand that they can buy what they want of they save.
+Make a savings jar and help them to understand that they can buy what they want if they save up.

 Some parents give their kids pocket money.
 If you are on a budget this can be hard.
 Kids can be quite happy with 50p here and there for doing jobs around the house.
 It encourages them to help out and it means they can start to save.
-You could even set up a star chart that rewards them, keeps them on track and gives them a small amount every time they get a star.
+You could even set up a star chart that rewards them.
+This keeps them on track and gives them a small amount every time they get a star.

 Talking to your children about money worries

-Children are very intuitive and even if you haven’t spoken to them about any money difficulties you are experiencing, they may have already picked up on it.
-Explaining to them that you have a budget and that treats need to be saved for can help them understand why you need to cut back.
-It is important not to worry them.
-But being open about why they cannot have certain things is okay, it helps them learn that treats are just that, treats!
+Children are very intuitive and even if you haven’t spoken to them about any money difficulties you are experiencing, they may have already picked up on the fact that something’s wrong.
+Explaining to them that you have a budget and that treats need to be saved up for can help them to understand why you need to cut back.

 Talking about debt